rkgallaway/module-7/curriculum/class-31/lab/README.md

 ### Stretch Goals

 - Sort the items based on any of the keys (i.e. difficulty).
-- In your Context Component, read the settings in from an object in Local Storage and use that as the initial state.
+- In your Context component, read the settings in from an object in Local Storage and use that as the initial state.

 ### Testing